SoubhikSinha/Chicken-Disease-Classification-MLOps-DVC/README.md

 Acknowledgements
 ----
-I would like to extend my sincere thanks to  [Krish Naik](https://github.com/krishnaik06)  and  [Bappi Ahmed](https://github.com/entbappy)  for their invaluable content and guidance, which helped me build this project.
+I would like to extend my sincere thanks to  [Krish Naik](https://github.com/krishnaik06)  and  [Bappy Ahmed](https://github.com/entbappy)  for their invaluable content and guidance, which helped me build this project.
 This project wouldn't have been possible without their educational resources.

 <br>
 <br>